ctb/titus-blog/src/2014-plans-for-davis.rst

 #.
 I hope to write new and better transcriptome and metagenome
    assemblers.
-The current assemblers are hopelessly bad and I think we can probably eek out a 1% improvement, at least, by starting from scratch.
+The current assemblers are hopelessly bad and I think we can probably eke out a 1% improvement, at least, by starting from scratch.

 #.
 I've been very disappointed with the workflow systems that are out